kunalspathak/SVE_dotnet/docs/SME.md

 - When stepping through a program, processor mode might be different from the one implied by the source code that is being debugged.
 This can be possible when a different As such, we can encounter crash if the code being debugged executes invalid instruction depending on the streaming mode.

 - Another interesting debugging scenario is how does offline debugging or debugging of dumps work.
 While debugging the dumps, when `SMSTART` instruction is encountered, it cannot execute the code after it on SME unit.
-As a resule the debugger need to save some kind of SSVL information and `PSTATE` information at such points.
+As a result the debugger need to save some kind of SSVL information and `PSTATE` information at such points.
 Debugger during stepping through will read this information and adjust the VL and ZA states accordingly.
 It might have to also save/restore contents of Z and ZA registers, but it is unclear how it will all connect.

 - Appropriate support of displaying the values of `Vector<T>` in debugger should be taken depending on the streaming mode in which they were created.
 Since VL-dependent objects should not cross streaming mode boundary, such variables should not change their sizes in debugger when streaming type is switched.